dreamworksanimation/rats/README.md

 * cmake/

 Tests are created via the `add_rats_test()` function found in the cmake/RatsTest.cmake script.
 See the script source for details about the available options/arguments.

+The scripts cmake/RenderCanonicals.cmake, cmake/CompareImages.cmake and cmake/CompareImageHeaders.cmake are invoked at test run time.

+There is also an example of how to create a custom diff tool for a particular test if needed (see cmake/diff.cmake).
+Simply place a CMake script named diff.cmake in your test directory and it will be called instead of `idiff`.
+See cmake/diff.cmake for documentation.